openhab/org.openhab.binding.zwave/doc/building36/adcs2000tra_0_0.md

 ### Parameter 7: Temperature Reporting Interval

 Temperature Reporting Interval
-The number of wake up intervals between autonomous temperature reports.

-If this value is zero, autonomous temperature reporting based on wake up interval is disabled.
+<p&gtThe number of wake up intervals between autonomous temperature reports. </p&gt <p&gtIf this value is zero, autonomous temperature reporting based on wake up interval is disabled.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.